HathewayWill/WRF-MOSIT/README.md

-### WRF-Hydro Coupled offline for the time being due to compiliation issues.
+### Having to turn off WRF-Hydro Coupled due to compilation issues that are being resolved slowly.